 - Cross Country Skiing – Some areas of the Trail may be groomed for cross country skiing in the winter.
 Check with the local land manager.

 - Snowshoeing – Through the winter, snowshoes are a great way to explore much of the Trail.

-- Dogs -Dogs are allowed on the Trail, and should be leashed (and in many locations this is the law).
-Dogs are not allowed in Pictured Rocks National Lakeshore.
+- Dogs – Dogs are allowed in most areas along the Trail.
+Please be sure to leash your dog as this is law in the majority of places where they are allowed.
+Know beforehand where it is illegal to take your dog (i.e. Michigan’s Pictured Rocks National Lakeshore).
 Please clean up after your dog, plan for their food and water, and keep them under control at all times.

 Hike Planning Basics: